dpgaspar/Flask-AppBuilder/README.rst

 Package Version
 ---------------

-New 0.3.17 with some new features, and an important bug fix for 0.3.0 !!
+New 0.4.0 with some great new features ;)

 please read the `Versions <http://flask-appbuilder.readthedocs.org/en/latest/versions.html>`_